SQL Server Browser service

-If the SQL Server Browser service is not running, you are still able to connect to SQL Server if you provide the correct port number or named pipe.
-For instance, you can connect to the default instance of SQL Server with TCP/IP if it is running on port 1433.
+If the SQL Server Browser service isn’t running, you are still able to connect to SQL Server if you provide the correct port number or named pipe.
+For instance, you can connect to the default instance of SQL Server with TCP/IP if it’s running on port 1433.

-However, if the SQL Server Browser service is not running, the following connections do not work:
+However, if the SQL Server Browser service isn’t running, the following connections do not work:

-Enumerating servers in SQL Server Management Studio, Enterprise Manager, or Query Analyzer.
+- Enumerating servers in SQL Server Management Studio or Azure Data Studio.

 If you are using SQL Server in a client-server scenario (for example, when your application is accessing SQL Server across a network), if you stop or disable the SQL Server Browser service, you must assign a specific port number to each instance and write your client application code to always use that port number.
 This approach has the following problems:

-You must update and maintain client application code to ensure it is connecting to the proper port.
+- You must update and maintain client application code to ensure it’s connecting to the proper port.

-SQL Server Browser is not a clustered resource and does not support failover from one cluster node to the other.
+SQL Server Browser isn’t a clustered resource and doesn’t support failover from one cluster node to the other.
 Therefore, in the case of a cluster, SQL Server Browser should be installed and turned on for each node of the cluster.
 On clusters, SQL Server Browser listens on IP_ANY.